 - Serve with bread.
 I like an accompanying hot tea.
 Even more I appreciate a cold white wine

-When I am hosted via social networks like couchsurfing or bewelcome.org I often offer my hosts to prepare a simple meal.
+When I am hosted via social networks like couchsurfing.com, bewelcome.org or trustroots.org I often offer my hosts to prepare a simple meal.
 I have been preparing “Omelet aux poireaux” in many different kitchens.
 In Paris, Genth, Antwerp, Rotterdam.
-Always followed by nice conversations with my couchsurfing hosts.
+Always followed by nice conversations with the people hosting me.

 It astonishes me how much variations I got while preparing omelets.
 Only two simple ingredients: leak and eggs.
 It seems simple.
 However I have spent rather some time on reading and watching following links.
 I like the information on omelets at wikipedia.
 Or watching Jamie Oliver making one in rather simple way.
 Or watch one of the several videos of french chief Jacques Pepin (speaking english), like in this video.
 And there is much more to be found.
 It astonishes me.
 (I hope to add some information on a recipe of a certain french chief La Varenne living around 1600.
 This recipe I read in the seventies in a glossy magazine “Avenue”.
 While preparing a bicycle trip to France.
 I noted it down in a little notebook .
 I would like to re-read the text and write about it, in a later stage.)